PWr-Aerospace/based-board-firmware/README.md

     ![sdfg](img/final_debug.png)

+*NOTE*: If you encounter any issues with/errors saying that `interface/stlink.cfg` cannot be found go into the `prj/openocd/stm32f4blackpill.cfg` (or a different local `.cfg` file according to which board you are trying to use) and comment out the current `source` command for the `stlink.cfg` and uncomment another so that it searches for a different configuration file (it simply can be names slightly differently on your system).

 When you finished - commit changes on own branch only!
 NOT on master!
 If you want to merge - make pull request

 <!-- ## Future toolchain improvements